Manecas1221212/romance/chapter_15.md

 In the car, she sat for a moment with her hands on the wheel, staring at nothing.
 She could still turn around.
 Could actually go to a coffee shop, sit there for two hours, come home and tell Claire the session went well.

-But she thought about Jessica's text from yesterday—the one that had sealed everything. *Working from home tomorrow night to finish the Meridian analysis.
-Going to be a long one!*
+But she thought about Jessica's text from yesterday—the one that had sealed everything. *Working from home tomorrow—need to receive some packages.
+Will finish the Meridian analysis remotely.
+Hope everyone has a good weekend.*

+Anna pulled out her phone and checked Andrew's location.
+Ben's place in Brooklyn.
+Nowhere near Perry Street.
+Good.
+She knew Jessica would still be working—she'd said she was finishing the Meridian analysis—but she needed to be sure Andrew wasn't there.

-Jessica.
-Alone in her apartment.
+Jessica would be alone in her apartment.
 Friday night.
 No witnesses.

 Jessica, who'd been sleeping with Andrew.
 Who had access to Anna's life, her home, her family.
-Who'd introduced Andrew to Jason at the gallery, creating connections, building a network.

-Anna had seen them together—Jason, Andrew, Jessica.
+Who'd probably orchestrated Jason's hiring.
+Anna had seen them together at the gallery—Jason, Andrew, Jessica.
 A triangle of conspiracy.

 As she drove toward the West Village, Anna's mind worked through the evidence like a prosecutor building a case:

-*The sabotage started when Jessica arrived.
+*The sabotage starteda few months after Jessica arrived.
 The phantom meetings.
 The corrupted files.
 The emails Anna didn't write.*

-*Jessica had been in Anna's home.
-Had access to her computer, her passwords, her life.*
+*Jessica had access to her computer, her passwords, her life, all of it through work and Andrew.*

 *Jessica "befriended" Andrew right after Mia died—when he was vulnerable, grieving, easy to manipulate.*